Marketplace

 The pricing model

-There is one bill for creators: storage.
-It scales with the library they upload — enough to prevent abuse, not enough to matter in practice ($4/mo for 25 GB in the current preview).
-Everything else — listings, demos, messaging, contracts, payout — is free.
+Storage is the only line item creators ever see.
+It scales with the library they upload — enough to prevent abuse, not enough to matter in practice ($4/mo for 25 GB at the current tier).
+Listings, demos, messaging, contracts, payouts, and 1099 issuance are all free.

 Sub-views